TriplyDB/Documentation/docs/ratt/index.md

 | 00000001 |  612 |
 | 00000002 | 1702 |

-We can ensure that all years with have at least 4 digits by calling the following function:
+We can ensure that all years will have at least 4 digits by calling the following function:

 ```ts
 mw.change({